larryscanniello/SaturEQ/README.md

-# SaturEQ
-A multiband saturator/EQ built with JUCE.
+A saturator/EQ plugin in development.